AnimeSigma/Hayasaka/README.md

   </a>
 </p>

-# AI Hayasaka Sigma Bot
+# Kurisu Makise Sigma Bot

 **This Is a Multi purpose Bot Which Can:-**
-* Rename Telegram Files Into Any Formats <pre>(Like Renaming Video Files Into Audio File or Few Other Extensions) ✅ </pre>
+* Rename Telegram Files Into Any Formats ✅ <pre>(Like Renaming Video Files Into Audio File or Few Other Extensions) </pre>
 * Convert Files into Video ✅
 * Supports Custom Caption/ Permanent Thumbnail ✅
 * Force Subscribe To Targeted Chat ✅